jazzij/powertoken/background/README.md

 ## Brief Overview

-The scripts `maintenance.py` and `polling.py` are meant to be run as Cron jobs.
+The scripts [maintenance.py] and [polling.py] are meant to be run as Cron jobs.
 You can edit your Cron Tab to run them periodically using `crontab -e` and adding these two lines:

 `0 * * * * bash <absolute-path>/powertoken/run_maintenance.sh`
 `0,15,30,45 * * * * bash <absolute-path>/powertoken/run_polling.sh`

 We have the maintenance script set to run at the beginning of every hour and the polling script to run at the 0, 15, 30, and 45 minute marks (effectively every 15 minutes).

-You might notice that we are not running `maintenance.py` and `polling.py` directly from Cron.
+You might notice that we are not running [maintenance.py] and [polling.py] directly from Cron.
 This is because both utilize a virtualenv, which Cron has no knowledge of.
-Instead, the bash scripts `run_maintenance.sh` and `run_polling.sh` activate the virtualenv, run the respective Python script, and then deactivate the virtualenv.
+Instead, the bash scripts [run_maintenance.sh] and [run_polling.sh] activate the virtualenv, run the respective Python script, and then deactivate the virtualenv.

 ## Database Maintenance

-Every hour, the `maintenance.py` script performs 5 activities:
+Every hour, the [maintenance.py] script performs the following activities:

 In the `users` table of the database:
 * Makes sure all user fields are complete, and removes incomplete profiles.